If you are like most eCommerce business owners, you don’t know what you don’t know when it comes to finding and vetting a new eCommerce accountant.

 Then, there’s the topic of budget.
 Do they charge by the hour, a fixed fee, and can you actually afford it?

-These are all questions you need to be thinking about when you are hiring an accountant, especially since the switching costs of having to replace your accountant if it doesn’t work out are painful and potentially VERY expensive.
+These are all questions you need to be thinking about when you are hiring an accountant, especially since the dollars and times of having to replace your accountant if it doesn’t work out are painful and potentially VERY expensive.

 In this guide, we’re sharing everything you need to know when hiring an eCommerce accountant.